She had waited a long time.

 Philip was a kind and gentle man, especially to Catherine.
 Despite this, he had no interest in her dreams of learning new things or traveling.
 To him, if it didn’t help the business grow, and it didn’t help put food on the table, it wasn’t worth bothering with.

 Catherine found this out during the planning of their honeymoon, when she suggested that they take a plane ride somewhere exotic.
 Philip politely dismissed his future wife saying that, “there’s nothing out there in the world that’s worth spending that kind of money to see.”
-When his wife persisted, he looked at her sternly, changing his tone, and said, “Catherine, its not reasonable.
+When his wife persisted, he looked at her sternly, changing his tone, and said, “Catherine, it’s not responsible.
 Drop it.”
 Catherine did drop it, and she never brought it back up.
-Even though her heart cried out to see the world she silenced it for Philip’s sake and instead focused her energy on trying to enjoy what she did have.
+Even though her heart cried out to see just a little bit of the world she silenced it for Philip’s sake and instead focused her energy on trying to enjoy what she did have.

-She did have a good life.
+She did have a good life, she couldn’t deny that.
 Despite Philip’s firm stances on avoiding unnecessary expenditures, which included college (he would say, “I kept this business afloat without school, there’s no need for it.
-It’s unreasonable.”), he did love Catherine dearly and took good care of her.
+It’s not responsible.”), he did love Catherine dearly and took good care of her.
 They eventually had children, and those children grew and gave them grandchildren.
 Catherine loved her family more than life itself, and she quickly asserted that a quiet life filled with love and family was plenty enough for her.

 She loved him, she really did, but this next phase of life was for her, not for him.
 She was ready to unleash that long caged wild heart, and be the person she had silenced so long ago.
 Her eldest grand daughter finished a few clicks on a laptop at the kitchen table, and said, “Mimi, it’s ready for you, all you need to do is type out your personal information and your application will be ready to be sent.”
 Catherine looked at the computer screen and said gently to her grand daughter, “Thank you darling, these forms sure are different these days.”
 With a few overly cautious– and somewhat clumsy– typing motions Catherine Robinson completed the college application and clicked submit.